cfe-lab/MiCall/CONTRIBUTING.md

 [hyphy]: https://github.com/veg/hyphy
 [hyphy-python]: https://github.com/veg/hyphy-python

+### Cutadapt library ###
+In order to support more than one version of this library installed in parallel, install it in a Python virtual environment, then put a symbolic link to it on the path.

+    sudo virtualenv /usr/local/share/vcutadapt-1.11
+    sudo /usr/local/share/vcutadapt-1.11/bin/pip install cutadapt==1.11
+    sudo ln -s /usr/local/share/vcutadapt-1.11/bin/cutadapt /usr/local/bin/cutadapt-1.11

 ### Gotoh library ###
 MiCall uses an implementation of a modified Gotoh algorithm for pairwise sequence alignment.